Classifier or Prompt: A Case Study on Legal Requirements Traceability: Evaluation

-\sectopic{RoBERTa.} \romina{\TR{C1.2} We adopt a recent BERT-based architecture, RoBERTa, which is an optimized version of BERT that addresses the under-training issues observed in the original model~\cite{liu2019roberta}.
-In this paper, we select the large version of RoBERTa due to its enhanced capacity to capture complex language patterns and generate richer contextual embeddings.
-The fine-tuning is formulated as a binary classification task, where RoBERTa is trained using two text inputs (e.g., a requirement and a provision) encoded together with RoBERTa’s tokenizer, which inserts special tokens to separate them.
+\sectopic{RoBERTa.} We adopt the recent BERT-based architecture, RoBERTa, an optimized version of BERT that addresses undertraining issues observed in the original model~\cite{liu2019roberta}.
+In this paper, we use the large version of RoBERTa because of its greater capacity to capture complex language patterns and generate richer contextual embeddings.
+The fine-tuning is formulated as a binary classification task, in which RoBERTa is trained on two text inputs (e.g., a requirement and a provision) that are jointly encoded by RoBERTa’s tokenizer, which inserts special tokens to separate them.
 The model processes the combined sequence, and the hidden state of the [CLS] token is used as the aggregated representation of the text pair.
 This [CLS] embedding is then passed through a classification head consisting of a linear layer followed by a softmax layer to output the probability distribution over the two classes, 0 (negative pairs, $\centernot\rightarrow(r_i, c_j)$) and 1 (positive pairs, $\rightarrow(r_i, c_j)$).
-The details of the implementation are discussed in Section~\ref{sec:implementation}. }
+The details of the implementation are discussed in Section~\ref{sec:implementation}.

-\sectopic{LLaMa.} \romina{\TR{C2.1} Finally, we utilize the publicly available implementation of a recent approach by Ge et al.~\cite{ge2025cross}, which primarily focused on establishing traceability between low- and high-level requirements using LLaMa2~\cite{touvron2023llama}.
+\sectopic{LLaMa.} Finally, we utilize the publicly available implementation of a recent approach by Ge et al.~\cite{ge2025cross}, which primarily focused on establishing traceability between low- and high-level requirements using LLaMa2~\cite{touvron2023llama}.
 In this work, they use data augmentation to fine-tune LLaMa2 at different scales (1.1B, 7B, and 13B) and demonstrate that LLaMa2-7B achieves the best performance.
-They demonstrate that the fine-tuned LLaMa outperforms both IR-based and ML-based approaches on six datasets, using a 90/10 train–test split.
-In our study, we evaluate how well this approach performs on the requirement–provision task under a more complex evaluation setting.}
+They demonstrate that the fine-tuned LLaMa outperforms both IR- and ML-based approaches across six datasets using a 90/10 train–test split.
+In our study, we evaluate how well this approach performs on the requirement–provision task under a more complex evaluation setting.